Wednesday, November 16, 2011

 Nick was singled out for his surprising quietness.

 The room sat over one hundred, we were full most nights, and in the final days before Christmas, it was standing room only.
-The "official" admission policy was that everyone bring at least one non-perishable food item for the Old Stone Church Food Pantry, but we received in excess of 2,000 food items.
+Admission was the request that everyone bring at least one non-perishable food item for the Old Stone Church Food Pantry, but we received in excess of 2,000 food items.
 People were also very generous with their cash, as we covered our costs and had $1,000 left over to provide to the Food Pantry.

 Mimi Rodriguez